wehs7661/ensemble_md/docs/simulations.rst

       The shift in the state sets between adjacent replicas.
 For example, if replica 1 samples states 0, 1, 2, 3 and replica 2 samples states, 2, 3, 4, 5, then :code:`s = 2` should be specified.
-  - :code:`nst_sim`: (Optional, Default: :code:`nsteps` in the template MDP file) The number of simulation steps to carry out for one iteration.
+  - :code:`nst_sim`: (Optional, Default: :code:`nsteps` in the template MDP file) The exchange period, i.e., the number of simulation steps to carry out for one iteration.
 The value specified here will overwrite the :code:`nsteps` parameter in the MDP file of each iteration.
 Note that this option assumes replicas with homogeneous simulation lengths.
   - :code:`add_swappables`: (Optional, Default: :code:`None`)
       A list of lists that additionally consider states (in global indices) that can be swapped.
 For example, :code:`add_swappables=[[4, 5], [14, 15]]` means that